 There is also the option to do a combined uveitis/medical-retina fellowship while still preserving protected research time.
 Our graduates are equally prepared for academics or private practice and many have become leaders in uveitis and retina.
 Many of our graduates pursue vitreoretinal surgical training following their uveitis fellowship.

-The clinical faculty members for the uveitis service include:
+The clinical faculty members for the fellowship include:

 |Shilpa Kodati, M.D.||Staff Clinician, Vitreoretinal Surgery and Uveitis; Co-program director, Uveitis and Ocular Immunology Fellowship Programfirstname.lastname@example.org|